mattmakai/fullstackpython.com/source/content/pages/10-misc/1001-best-python-resources.markdown

 beginners learn to program with the language.
 There's so many resources out there though that it can be difficult to know how to find them.

-This page aggregates the absolute best Python resources and explains from my biased perspective the best way to use each one.
-This is the list I wish I had when I was learning the language.
+This page aggregates the best Python resources with a brief description of its one's learning purpose.

 ## New to programming
+If you're learning your first programming language these books were written with you in mind.
+Developers learning Python as a second or later language should skip down to the next section for "experienced developers".

 * To get an introduction to both Python and Django at the same time, purchase [Real Python](http://www.realpython.com/) by Fletcher, Michael, and Jeremy.